jamonholmgren/react-native-colo-loco/README.md

 This will link the file into the `TestApp` and `TestAppTests` targets, but not any other targets.

-Note that the exclude_targets option takes precedence over the comment-based approach.
+Note that this comment-based approach will take precedence over the `exclude_targets` option.

 ### Android Manual Installation